code-disaster/steamworks4j/README.md

 OS X 10.6 and above is supported.

-## Building the Java package

-Just use Maven to `mvn package` in the root directory to compile a jar ready to be used in your application.

-Run `mvn package -P with-dependencies` to compile an additional jar with dependencies ([jnigen](https://github.com/libgdx/libgdx/wiki/jnigen)) included.

 ## Sample application

 `com.codedisaster.steamworks.test.SteamAPITestApplication` contains some test code which shows basic usage of the Java wrapper.